 Not all segments of the transportation sector can be readily electrified through onboard battery storage.
 As the deep decarbonization modeling results suggest, long-haul freight trucks, some off-road vehicles, and long-distance rail, shipping and aviation will likely need to rely on liquid or gaseous fuels for the foreseeable future.
-This limitation is mainly due to range and energy density requirements, as well as the fact that many vehicles in these segments have long service lifetimes.74 Part of Washington's strategy should be to expand clean fuels production and, where needed, encourage the development of associated transport and fueling infrastructure (e.g., hydrogen for FCVs).
-(Chapter E - Promote Clean and Competitive Industries discusses policy approaches for fostering the development of an in-state clean fuels industry.)
-One way for Washington to advance its energy and climate goals in a marketfriendly and technology-neutral way would be to adopt a low carbon fuel standard.
+This is mainly due to range and energy density requirements, as well as the fact that many vehicles in these segments have long lifetimes.72 Part of Washington's strategy should be to expand clean fuels production and, where needed, encourage the development of associated transport and fueling infrastructure (e.g., hydrogen for FCVs).
+Chapter E-Promote Clean and Competitive Industries discusses policy approaches for fostering the development of an in-state clean fuels industry.

-One way for Washington to advance its energy and climate goals in a market-friendly and technology-neutral way would be to adopt a low carbon fuel standard (LCFS).
-In British Columbia, California and Oregon, LCFS policies have incentivized clean fuel production and development of charging and fueling infrastructure and accelerated adoption of EVs and low carbon fuels across all transportation segments (on-road, off-road, rail, marine and aviation).

-A similar standard in Washington could accelerate decarbonization of the transportation sector throughout the West Coast and result in an in-state clean fuel industry that is both domestically and internationally competitive (see Chapter E - Promote Clean and Competitive Industries for discussions of an LCFS).
+One way for Washington to advance its energy and climate goals in a market-friendly and technologyneutral way would be to adopt a low carbon fuel standard (LCFS).
+In California and Oregon, LCFS policies have incentivized clean fuel production and development of charging and fueling infrastructure, and accelerated adoption of EVs and low carbon fuels across all transportation segments (on-road, off-road, rail, marine and aviation).
+A similar standard in Washington could accelerate decarbonization of the transportation sector throughout the Northwest and result in an in-state clean fuel industry that is both domestically and internationally competitive (see both Chapter C-Use Energy More Efficiently and Decarbonize Transportation Energy and Chapter E-Promote Clean and Competitive Industries for discussions of an LCFS).